Product

 The product is almost always the same.
 A small library of recorded videos that walk through patterns.
 A signals channel where someone calls entries with no risk model attached.
 A community of buyers who paid the same amount you did and have an emotional incentive to defend the purchase, because admitting it didn't work would mean admitting they wasted the money.

 The accounts that fund these businesses are almost never visible.
-When they are, they are screenshot proofs of single trades, run on demo accounts, often during simulated market conditions, never tied to a verified live track record.
+When they are, they are screenshot proofs of single trades, run on demo accounts, often during simulated market conditions, never anything you could independently check.
 Ask for the equity curve and you get the host's tone of voice change.
 Ask for the broker statement and you get blocked.

 The reason the model works commercially is that the customer cannot tell, in the first ninety days, whether they are getting better or whether they are gambling with extra steps.
 By the time they figure it out, the credit card has been charged six times and the educator has spent the money.
 By the time they ask for a refund, the host has already moved to selling the next course.